-My solicitor recommended Eldon Financial Planning and I met with Jon – I obviously wasn’t the first person he had seen in my position.
+My solicitor recommended Eldon Financial Planning and I met with Neale – I obviously wasn’t the first person he had seen in my position.
 We talked about my situation and he helped me to decide what I wanted from my money.
 I felt relieved to have found experts whom I could trust.

 We set about tracking down all the various accounts and confirming what had been closed.
 They explained that it would take a few weeks to complete the detective work and report back to me.
-Jon went through all the files and boxes to see what I should keep and I was able to clear the room.
+Neale went through all the files and boxes to see what I should keep and I was able to clear the room.

-Eldon has the latest technology and when it was all pulled together Jon showed me my position on a screen.
+Eldon has the latest technology and when it was all pulled together Neale showed me my position on a screen.
 It was easy to understand.
 The next step was for him to let me know what I should keep and what could be consolidated to save money, be more tax efficient and reduce the number of holdings that I had.

 For me, one of the biggest benefits is that the team at Eldon is going to look after my finances.
 I won’t be bombarded with confusing paperwork and I have peace of mind that everything is under control.
 I am happy that I have enough money to live on throughout retirement and I am able to enjoy seeing my family benefit from the effort that my late husband put into building up our reserves.